elizabethgarza/Spanish-Diacriticizer/README.md

 For some undiacriticized words, like *espanol*, a diacriticizer model would have to perform a simple dictionary lookup to determine whether or not the *n* should have a diacritic.
 But for others, like *esta*, this operation will not suffice because there are two viable word forms stored in the value entry: *está* and *esta*.
 In such cases, such a model has to be given more information about the words before it can predict whether or not to add a diacritic to the letter *a*.

-Unlike computers, humans can quickly determine which of the two words is correct by analyzing the word’s grammatical context.
+Unlike computers, A Spanish speaking writer can quickly determine which of the two words is correct by analyzing the word’s grammatical context.
 For example, in this sentence--

    *Esa casa [esta] sucia. / That house [is] dirty.     (ex.
 1)*

---a Spanish speaking writer can quickly determine that the correct form of the word *esta* should be *está* because it functions as the verb, *is*, instead of the adjective *this*.
+--a writer can quickly determine that the correct form of the word *esta* should be *está* because it functions as the verb, *is*, instead of the adjective *this*.

 Outside of a grammatical context, there are also three simple pronunciation-based rules which humans can rely on, as long as the word is not a homophone: